-KTL has exercised best efforts to obtain the data needed to calculate the impacts of the adverse sustainability indicators in this Statement.
+Quintet has exercised best efforts to obtain the data needed to calculate the impacts of the adverse sustainability indicators in this Statement.
 The two main data inputs are: 1) Information on the size of the investment in individual investment instruments (such as stocks and bonds) for 31 March, 30 June, 30 September and 31 December 2022, and 2) Adverse sustainability indicator data in relation to the issuers of these investment instruments.
 Please refer to the section "Description of policies to identify and prioritise principal adverse impacts on sustainability factors" for more information about the sources used.

-KTL makes investments through single lines (for example by buying investment instruments such as stocks and bonds), as well as through collective investment vehicles (such as mutal funds and Exchange Traded Funds (ETFs)) that are managed by external fund managers.
+Quintet makes investments through single lines (for example by buying investment instruments such as stocks and bonds), as well through collective investment vehicles (such as mutal funds and Exchange Traded Funds (ETFs)) that are managed by external fund managers.

-The calculations in the table below are based on those investments that fall within the categories specified by the SFDR, which are investments in companies, sovereigns and supranationals.
-The assets in these categories together amount to approximately 86% of the assets managed by KTL.
-The remaining approximately 14% relate to investment instruments for which no data was available (for example when it has not been possible to obtain the underlying holdings of third party funds), and other investment categories such as cash, derivatives, and commodities.
+The calculations in the table below are based on those investments that fall within the categories specified by the SFDR, which are investments in companies, sovereigns and supranationals, and (direct) real estate.
+This includes both the investments made through single lines, as well as through collective investment vehicles.
+The assets in these categories together amount to approximately 80% of the assets managed by Quintet.
+The remaining approximately 20% relate to investment instruments for which no data was available (for example when we were not able to obtain the underlying holdings of third party funds), and other investment categories such as cash, derivatives, and commodities.

-The available data for most adverse sustainability indicators in the table below ranges between 80% and 100% as there are instances where for specific indicators there was no data available for investment instruments.
+The available data for most adverse sustainability indicators in the table below ranges between approximately 2% and 100% as there are instances where for specific indicators there was no data available for investment instruments.
 In these cases the adverse impacts depicted in the table are likely to understate the actual adverse impacts.
-For some adverse sustainability indicators the available data was much lower, such as for emissions to water (approx. 8% data available) and gender pay gap (approx. 3% data available), as these are indicators that are currently not common for companies to report.
-Where the available data is less than 80% of the necessary data for a specific indicator, we have highlighted this in the table below (in the Explanation column) as this significantly affects the robustness of the indicator value.
-KTL will continue to engage with investee companies, external fund managers, and data providers to improve the availability, reliability, and timeliness of the data, which we expect will improve the disclosures in this Statement for future reporting periods.
+For some adverse sustainability indicators the available data was much lower, such as for emissions to water (approx. 10% data available) and gender pay gap (approx. 2% data available), as these are indicators that are currently not common for companies to report.
+Where the available data is less than 80% of the nessecary data for a specific indicator, we have highlighted this in the table below (in the Explanation column) as this significantly affects the robustness of the indicator value.
+Quintet will continue to engage with investee companies, external fund managers, and data providers to improve the availability, reliability, and timeliness of the data, which we expect will improve the disclosures in this Statement for future reporting periods.

 In the last column of the table below, the actions taken and actions planned have been described.
-This is in addition to KTL's engagement efforts with third party fund managers.
-The description in the column does not include any actions taken by third party fund managers themselves in relation to each individual adverse sustainability indicator, as KTL works with a multitude of third party fund managers who all have different approaches to taking adverse impacts into account.
+This is in addition to Quintet's engagement efforts with third party fund managers.
+The description in the column does not inlude any actions taken by third party fund managers themselves in relation to each individual adverse sustainability indicator, as Quintet works with tens of third party fund managers who all have different approaches to taking adverse impacts into account.